Zhen-Su/Maze-Hunt/README.md

 * Try to fix bugs on player click cancel button on enter ip or username screen to back to menu Screen.

+* Use Interface to simplify code for multiplayer mode.

 * Try to complete code on server can close relevant resources and close client's UDP socket after player exit game in multiplayer game mode (JOIN MAZE).

 * Integration with game logic (make more message's types)

 * Complete `GDX.app.log(info,error…)` system

+* make more directions to make motion more fluency

+* make sure all resource will be dispose when switch to other screen.